Embossing or Debossing – Which is better?

 3. Depth-oriented 3D Designs

 The debossed section is subtle and classy since it is set lower than the remainder of the materials.
-Clients sometimes prefer this over embossed designs because it's less blatant and more in keeping with their desire for an elegant effect.
+Clients sometimes prefer this over embossed designs because it's less blatant and more in line with their desire for an elegant effect.

 Embossed Logos on Various Surfaces